SURGroup/UQpy/source/transformations.rst

    vol. 225, pp. 42-43, Paris, 1962.
 ..
 [2] R. Lebrun and A. Dutfoy, An innovating analysis of the Nataf transformation from the copula viewpoint, Prob.
 Eng.
 Mech.,  vol. 24, pp. 312-320, 2009.
 ..
-[3] Shields, M.D. and Kim, H. (2017).
-"Simulation of higher-order stochastic processes by spectral representation," Probabilistic Engineering Mechanics.
-47: 1-15.
+[3] Kim, H. and Shields, M.D.
+(2015).
+"Modeling strongly non-Gaussian non-stationary stochastic processes using the Iterative Translation Approximation Method and Karhunen-Loeve Expansion," Computers and Structures.
+161: 31-42.